vivisl/Cats-VS-Dogs/README.md

 * [Training and Evaluating](#Training and Evaluating)

 # Data organization
-create a data folder in which we'll have in 2 subfolders: ./Train and ./Validation

-Each of them will have 2 folders: ./cats and ./Dogs

-This structure will allow our model to know from which folder to fetch the images as well as their labels for either training or validation.
+1. create a data folder in which we'll have in 2 subfolders: ./Train and ./Validation.
+Each of them will have 2 folders: ./cats and ./Dogs.
+This folder structure allows the model to know where to fetch the images and their labels for either training or validation folder.

 ![alt tag](http://a3.qpic.cn/psb?/V13jsLBD3Y4Bf1/16upB2c3Rz2RsWqLVxGjWktBuG.UDCbG*DWR1kLl.vk!/b/dLYAAAAAAAAA&ek=1&kp=1&pt=0&bo=IwFMAgAAAAARF0w!&tl=3&vuin=442394235&tm=1566381600&sce=60-1-1&rf=viewer_4)